-The Rules Committee will decide "Responsible" or "Not Responsible" using the burden of proof known as "Preponderance of the Evidence.
-Preponderance of the Evidence means that the facts of the allegations show that the alleged perpetrator more likely than not, committed the act.
-The Rules Committee may also assign sanctions.
+The Rules Committee will decide "Responsible" or "Not Responsible" and may assign sanctions.
 An individual found responsible for sexual assault may be subject to disciplinary sanctions including, but not limited to, probation, suspension, expulsion, or dismissal.
-If the Board finds the alleged perpetrator is "Not Responsible," the incident will be dismissed.
+If the Board finds the alleged perpetrator is

+"Not Responsible," the incident will be dismissed.
 The decision will be placed in the Rules Committee files.